 If your dress has a V-shaped neckline, try wearing a pendant which follows the shape of the neckline.

 The pendant shouldn’t hang from too long a chain or else the pendant will disappear inside the top of your dress.
 When you go jewellery shopping pin a little brooch or pin where the top of your dress sits and try the pendant on in the store.

 If the pendant is too long, ask if you can swap the chain for a shorter one (we regularly do this in our store – and vice versa if the chain is too short).

 A rounded or sweetheart neckline will call for a shorter necklace, with a more rounded shape.

-Equally, not wearing a necklace at all with a strapless dress is just as effective but try, instead, going fancy with the earrings.
+Equally, omitting to wear a necklace with a strapless dress is really effective but, if you do this try, instead, with going with some fancy earrings.